Find Trade Colleges

 250K

-Some careers associated with wine steward/sommelier require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with wine steward/sommelier may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for wine steward/sommelier careers below.